-(2) The plan must permit members to self-refer to any women's health specialist within the plan's panel for covered care necessary to provide women's routine and preventative health care services.
-This is in addition to the member's designated PCP if that PCP is not a women's health specialist.
+(2) The MCOP must permit members to self-refer to any women's health specialist within the plan's panel for covered care necessary to provide women's routine and preventative health care services.
+This is in addition to the member's designated primary care provider (PCP) if that PCP is not a women's health specialist.

-(3) The plan must ensure access to covered services provided by all federally qualified health centers (FQHCs) and rural health clinics (RHCs).
+(3) The MCOP must ensure access to covered services provided by all federally qualified health centers (FQHCs) and rural health clinics (RHCs).

-(4) Where available, the plan must ensure access to covered services provided by a certified nurse practitioner.
+(4) Where available, the MCOP must ensure access to covered services provided by a certified nurse practitioner.

-(5) The plan is not responsible for payment of services provided through the medicaid schools program (MSP) providers pursuant to Chapter 5160-35 of the Administrative Code.
+(5) The MCOP is not responsible for payment of services provided through the medicaid schools program pursuant to Chapter 5160-35 of the Administrative Code.

-(6) The plan must provide all early and periodic screening, diagnosis and treatment (EPSDT) services, also known as healthchek services, in accordance with the periodicity schedule identified in Chapter 5160-14 of the Administrative Code, to healthchek eligible members and assure that services are delivered and monitored as follows:
+(6) The MCOP must provide all early and periodic screening, diagnosis and treatment (EPSDT) services, also known as healthchek services, in accordance with rule 5160-1-14 of the Administrative Code, to healthchek eligible members and ensure healthchek exams:

-(a) Healthchek exams must include those components specified in Chapter 5160-14 of the Administrative Code.
+(a) Include the components specified in rule 5160-1-14 of the Administrative Code.
 All components of exams must be documented and included in the medical record of each healthchek eligible member and made available for the ODM annual external quality review.